Navigation: » No topics above this level «

 Mark Wilsdorf was raised in agriculture, has been deeply involved in it all of his life, and has worked with QuickBooks and accounting software for much of that time as well.
 He was editor of AgriComp, the first national magazine for agricultural computing, has authored several books about using QuickBooks in agriculture (The QuickBooks Farm Accounting Cookbook™ series), has done consulting work for Fortune-500 businesses serving agriculture, and has been the lead developer on QuickBooks-related software projects, including several QuickBooks add-ons.

-If you wanted proof that Mark always has at least one foot in agriculture you might look around his office at home....where you would find things like a folder of soil test reports, calf obstetrical chains, a seed sample waiting on a germination test, a stack of machinery parts catalogs, and a lariat he will never really learn to use well.
+If you wanted proof that Mark always has at least one foot in agriculture you might look around his office at home....where you would find things like a folder of soil test reports, calf obstetrical supplies, a seed sample waiting on a germination test, a stack of machinery parts catalogs, and a lariat he will never really learn to use well.

 The entire contents of this site is copyright © 1995 - 2017 Flagship Technologies, Inc., all rights reserved.
 However, Flagship Technologies, Inc. grants limited permission to use content from articles in the QB Ag Center as described below.